 - Respond in a timely manner to requests from the Global Support Office Finance staff.

-- Facilitate regular communication with and among CCs, including sharing of best practices & stories of impact, fostering connections with the global network, & providing other helpful information to CCs.
+- Facilitate communication among CCs, including sharing of best practices & stories of impact, fostering connections with the global network, & providing other helpful information to CCs.

-- Frequently share regional information and stories with the Global Support Office Communications Team so that Multiregion news is featured in the global website.
+- Frequently share regional information and stories with the Global Support Office Communications Team so that North America news is featured in the global website.

 - Take advantage of RC group calls, Global Staff calls, supervision meetings and other opportunities to share good ideas, challenges and successes with URI colleagues.

-- 3-5 years’ experience promoting interfaith understanding and organizing, or grassroots organizing or related work
+- Strong organizing & leadership & skills, including: facilitation, project management, setting priorities and goals, collaboration, and superior communication skills (listening, speaking, writing) 3-5 years’ experience promoting interfaith understanding and organizing, or grassroots organizing or related work

-- Proven experience working effectively in cross-cultural contexts and with teams of diverse volunteers
+- Proven experience working effectively in cross-cultural contexts and with diverse teams

-- Capacity to work collaboratively and cooperatively in shared decision-making processes
+- Enjoyment of actively participating as a team member.
+Ease with working collaboratively and cooperatively in shared decision-making processes

 - Commitment to personal and organizational learning as part of a diverse global community